 Admittedly, the easiest step.
 Maple sugaring is a lot of work, but it’s such a fun project!
 It’s less expensive than purchasing real maple syrup, and MUCH tastier and healthier than the corn syrup “maple” flavored products in the store.

-If you’ve got maple trees, give it a shot!
-Let me know if you have any questions along the way- we are still learning, but I’ll do my best to answer!
+If you’ve got maple trees, give maple sugaring a shot!
+Let me know if you have any questions along the way- we are still learning each year we do it, but we’ll do our best to answer!